chetanraj/blog/src/posts/optional-chaining/index.md

 ---
-path: "/optional-chaining"
+path: '/optional-chaining'
-date: "2020-05-02"
+date: '2020-05-02'
-title: "⛓ The optional chaining operator in JavaScript"
+title: '⛓ The optional chaining operator in JavaScript'
-description: "The optional chaining operator ?. permits reading the value of a property located deep within a chain of connected objects."
+description: 'The optional chaining operator ?. permits reading the value of a property located deep within a chain of connected objects.'
 published: true
-hero_image: "./optional-chaining.png"
+hero_image: './optional-chaining.png'
 tags: ['javascript 💛', 'es2020']
 ---